malaskowski/aet-docker/README.md

   > Bundle information: 205 bundles in total - all 205 bundles active

 ## Upgrading
-1. Update [`aet-swarm.yml`](https://github.com/Skejven/aet-docker/blob/master/aet-swarm.yml) to the latest version
+1. Update `aet-swarm.yml` file to the latest version (you will find it in the [latest release](https://github.com/Skejven/aet-docker/releases/latest)).
 2. Run `docker stack deploy -c aet-swarm.yml aet`

 ## Building